 Posted by Luis Figueira on Mon, Oct 16, 2017 @ 11:57 AM

-In this blog post, we’ll explore how to get the most out of your SaaS applications, specifically Oracle CX Cloud, by leveraging the key features designed into the product and looking at when it’s necessary to go beyond the product and extend it to cater to your specific business needs.
-I’ll illustrate this with a few use cases where we found that extending Sales Cloud with Java Cloud (part of Oracle PaaS) makes a lot of sense.
+In this blog post, I’ll explore how to get the most out of your SaaS applications, specifically Oracle CX Cloud, by leveraging the key features designed into the product and looking at when it’s necessary to go beyond the product and extend it to cater to your specific business needs.
+This will be illustrated with a few use cases where I’ve found that extending Sales Cloud with Java Cloud (part of Oracle PaaS) makes a lot of sense.
 These fall broadly under two categories: tailored user interfaces and custom applications that are not catered by other existing SaaS services.

-We’ll be covering here just a few examples of PaaS to extend your SaaS applications, (specifically Java Cloud Service), but many other options are available, such as Integration Cloud Service (ICS) to design the flow of information between multiple applications, or Mobile Cloud Service (MCS) to make your SaaS and PaaS landscape available on mobile channels and to expose them on new channels, such as chat.
+I’ll be covering just a few examples of PaaS extensions to SaaS applications (specifically Java Cloud Service).
+However, many other options are available, such as Integration Cloud Service (ICS) to design the flow of information between multiple applications, or Mobile Cloud Service (MCS) to make your SaaS and PaaS landscape available on mobile channels and to expose them on new channels such as chat.

 Where does PaaS come in?

 The Cloud and, more specifically, Software as a Service (SaaS) plays a significant role within the bigger ‘digital transformation’ picture because, with proper deployment, it brings significant opportunities for businesses looking for greater agility.
 However, the trade-off for this increased business agility is that the feature set tends to be very focussed on a particular business function.